Sea snail: Shell

 The shells of most species of sea snails are spirally coiled.
 Some, though, have conical shells, and these are often referred to by the common name of limpets.
 In one unusual family (Juliidae), the shell of the snail has become two hinged plates closely resembling those of a bivalve; this family is sometimes called the "bivalved gastropods".

-Their shells are found in a variety of shapes and sizes, but are normally very small.
-Those of living species of sea snails range in size from Syrinx aruanus, the largest living shelled gastropod species at 91 cm, to minute species whose shells are less than 1 mm at adult size.
+Their shells are found in a variety of shapes and sizes.
+Those living species of sea snails range in size from Syrinx aruanus, the largest living shelled gastropod species at 91 cm, to minute species whose shells are less than 1 mm at adult size.
 Because the shells of sea snails are strong and durable in many cases, as a group they are well represented in the fossil record.

 The shells of snails are complex and grow at different speeds.
 The speed of growth is affected by a few variables such as the temperature of the water, depth of the water, food present for the snail, as well as isotopic oxygen levels.
 By looking at the composition of aragonite in the growth layers of mollusks you can predict the size the mollusk shell can reach.